-Gender Impact Assessment (GIA) Status Does Does this Council report recommendation , , , , , , , , , , , , , , , , , , , , YES service; or A GIA has been completed. d) Is it a review of a policy, program and/or service; ' that that directly and significantly impacts the public?
+Gender Impact Assessment (GIA) Status Does s this Council report recommendation c) Introduce a new policy, program a ind/or YES service; or A GIA has been completed. d) d) Is it a review of a policy, program and/or service; that directly and significantly impacts the public?
 NO ⊠ A GIA is not required to purchase the land, however the Masterplan and any consequent development will be subject to a GIA.
 Link to Gender Impact Assessment GIA - Not Applicable